vinayakkulkarni/v-mapbox/docs/guide/controls.md

 Due to Mapbox [policy](https://docs.mapbox.com/help/how-attribution-works/) attribution control is enabled by default.
-You can disable default attributions by setting `attributionControl` prop of MglMap to `false` and set your own attribution using AttributionControl component.
+You can disable default attributions by setting `attributionControl` prop of VMap to `false` and set your own attribution using AttributionControl component.